Merchant category codes cashback SEO Brief & AI Prompts

-Use this page to plan, write, optimize, and publish an informational article about merchant category codes cashback from the Maximizing Cash Back: Category Strategies topical map.
+Plan and write a publish-ready informational article for merchant category codes cashback with search intent, outline sections, FAQ coverage, schema, internal links, and copy-paste AI prompts from the Maximizing Cash Back: Category Strategies topical map.
 It sits in the Category Fundamentals & How They Work content group.

 Merchant category codes (MCCs) and cashback determine whether a purchase qualifies for bonus rewards because MCCs are standardized four‑digit codes (assigned under ISO 18245) that card networks and issuers use to categorize merchants; correct MCC assignment directly controls bonus eligibility and can change a card’s cash‑back rate by whole percentage points depending on issuer rules.
 This means a single transaction’s reward rate is not inherently tied to the merchant name but to the four‑digit MCC transmitted on the authorization message.